python-zk/kazoo/docs/install.rst

     Unless you're using a recent Ubuntu (12.04+), its recommended that you use the `zc-zookeeper-static` static library as it includes some memory leak patches that are not necessarily in Python Zookeeper OS distributions.
+The patches are available upstream in 3.3.6 and 3.4.4.